brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 More complex synapse models: STDP
 ---------------------------------

-Brian's synapse framework is very general and can do things like short-term plasticity (STP) or spike-timing dependent plasticity (STDP).
+Brian’s synapse framework is very general and can do things like short-term plasticity (STP) or spike-timing dependent plasticity (STDP).
-Let's see how that works for STDP.
+Let’s see how that works for STDP.

 STDP is normally defined by an equation something like this: